How to Identify Malicious Code? Examples, Preventtion and Mitigatation

 What does Malicious Code look like?
 How to Identify Malicious Code?

-The malicious code detection involves vigilance, keenness and many security tools & techniques employed together.
+Malicious code detection involves vigilance, keenness, and many security tools & techniques employed together.
 You should keep the following points in mind while identifying malicious codes:

 1. Unusual Behavior

-Whatever unusual behavior might appear from the system such as the sudden performance drop, frequent crashes, system reboot or unusual system changes as well as messages popping out and error messages should not be ignored.
-With any of the symptoms below, you could find the device having the malware on it.
+Whatever unusual behavior might appear from the system, such as the sudden performance drop, frequent crashes, system reboots, or unusual system changes, as well as messages popping out and error messages, should not be ignored.
+With any of the symptoms below, you could find the device having malware on it.

 2. Strange Files or Processes

-Monitor your system often for the presence of unidentifiable files and processes undermining the system.
-Monitor the processes currently active and their resource use by using processes manager and other system monitoring tools.
+Monitor your system often for unidentifiable files and processes undermining the system.
+Monitor the active processes and their resource use using processes manager and other system monitoring tools.

-Attempt searching for any computer tasks that are named suspiciously, or are marked with an unusual file extension, and are found in system directories or temporary files.
-Check whether the objects that raise suspicion possess honest digital signatures or belong to the well-known legitimate software.
+Attempt to search for any computer tasks that are named suspiciously, marked with an unusual file extension, or found in system directories or temporary files.
+Check whether the objects that raise suspicion possess honest digital signatures or belong to well-known, legitimate software.

 3. Antivirus Alerts

-Be sure to run current and updated antivirus scans of your system on a regular basis.
+Be sure to run current and updated antivirus scans of your system regularly.
 Pay attention to the messages generated by your antivirus, such as warnings and notifications.
 Be proactive in isolating or blocking whoever out of those who is identified.

 Remember that some sophisticated malware may try to turn off or bypass security software this way so using anti-virus along with additional safety measures is a good idea.